schyntax/js-schyntax/README.md

 ## Defaults

 When you don't include all expressions, some assumptions have to be made about what you intended.
-Here are the scenarios:

 * If both __hours__ and __minutes__ are not specified, they default to `hours(0) minutes(0)`.
 * If __minutes__ is specified, but __hours__ is not, it defaults to `hours(0-23)`.